ArixElo/B250M-Z270-macOS-EFI/README.md

 - Copy EFI folder from USB to EFI Partition on your macOS drive,
 - Unmount all EFI partitions after so.
 - SSD/NVMe drives recommended.

+- For Ventura installation (for now) you have to download beta profile or a full installation package.

 ## UEFI Recommended Settings:
 - Hyper-Threading Technology: Enabled